paduagroup/tutorial-lmp/README.md

 6. Run a production trajectory.
 7. Do post-treatment calculations of structural and dynamic quantities from the trajectory.

-GO SLOWLY.
-TRY TO UNDERSTAND EACH STEP.
+*GO SLOWLY.
+INSPECT INPUT AND OUTPUT FILES.
+TRY TO UNDERSTAND EACH STEP.*

 ## 1. Make sure software is installed